nellshamrell/supermarket_manual/full_draft_1.md

 ### Public Supermarket

 This is available at the [Chef Supermarket site](https://supermarket.chef.io/).
-This is an open source project, you can find and contribute to the repo [here](https://github.com/chef/supermarket).
+This is an open source project, you can find and contribute to the [repo on GitHub](https://github.com/chef/supermarket).

 ### Omnibus Supermarket